Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products

 Choices of $\fq$ are in bijection with partitions of $\bla$ into consecutive blocks $\bla_1,\dots,\bla_k$.
 Let $\Xi_\fl:\cata^{\bla_1;\dots ;\bla_k}\to \cO^\fp(\fl)$ be the comparison functor analogous to $\Xi$ for $\fl$.

 \begin{prop} We have a commutative diagram

-\end{prop} \begin{proof} We need only check this on projectives: consider a representation of $\fl$ given by an exterior product of projectives in category $\cO$ for each of its $\mathfrak{gl}_j$-factors Then the induction $\ind^{\fgl_N}_\fl P$ is a quotient of the projective $P'$ corresponding to the concatenation $T$ of the tableaux $T_i$ for the $P_i$.
+\end{prop} \begin{proof} We know that both functors are exact, by Proposition \ref{standard-exact}; thus need only check this on projectives.
+Consider a representation of $\fl$ given by an exterior product of projectives in category $\cO$ for each of its $\mathfrak{gl}_j$-factors Then the induction $\ind^{\fgl_N}_\fl P$ is a quotient of the projective $P'$ corresponding to the concatenation $T$ of the tableaux $T_i$ for the $P_i$.
 The kernel is the image of all maps from projectives higher than $T$ in Bruhat order through a series of transpositions which change the content of at least one of the $T_i$.

 Similarly, the standardization $\mathbb{S}^{\bla_1;\dots;\bla_k}(\Xi^{-1}_\fl(P))$ is a quotient of $\Xi^{-1}(P')$; the kernel is the image of all maps from projectives that correspond to idempotents for sequences where at least one black strand has been moved left from one block to the other.
 Thus, these functors agree on the level of projective objects.